jannepaakkari/OpenAI-Adventure/README.md

 # Plan My Adventure project

 This is a simple proof of concept that uses OpenAI to suggest daily activities in user selected cities.
 The project serves as a personal side project where I aim to explore how effectively OpenAI can provide useful recommendations for this task.
+Can be deployed and demonstrated via Vercel.

 ## Table of Contents